OGhrairi/GameBase/README.md

 * News Feed with collation of video game related news articles
 * Search function - search for specific game
 * Browse top 50 - view the games with the highest review scores
-* Detailed info - Allow user to select a game from browse or search and display detailed information about the game on a separate page -- **In Progress**
+* Detailed info - Allow user to select a game from browse or search and display detailed information about the game on a separate page
-* Help Docs - Have a WebView page with a link to a device friendly website containing app instructions -- **TODO**
+* Help Docs - Have a WebView page with a link to a device friendly website containing app instructions

 ## Tech/Methods
 * RoomDB api for caching of queries/results to reduce number of network requests
 * RecyclerView to display results from database tables
 * Standard HttpUrlConnection with POST method for requests to the IGDB api
+* Use of the Glide library to handle loading of images for games and articles
+* Help webpage created with responsiveness in mind, caters to phones, tablets and desktops